Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/blog/what-success-requires-solomon-kebede/index.md

 </div>

 <p>ALX has helped me realise that <a href="https://www.alxafrica.com/blog/be-prepared-to-give-your-all-alexandra-mizeros-charge-to-aspiring-alx-learners/" target="_blank" rel="noreferrer noopener">the most important things require you to do the hardest things</a>.
+I can say ALX has made more humble and empathetic towards others.
 I now feel I can learn new things and achieve new heights if I put my mind to it.
 Previously, I struggled with imposter syndrome, like many others, without knowing what it actually was.
-Now I know that there&#39;s no need to compare myself to others, because the context of our lives are different.
+Now I know that there's no need to compare myself to others, because the context of our lives are different.
 What matters is that I continue to strive to be better than the previous versions of myself.&nbsp;</p>